Michael O'Sullivan (politician): The O'Sullivan–Caldwell duel

 Dr Caldwell, a Montreal physician and surgeon, was one of the principal proponents of the new hospital.
 He wrote a letter to the Canadian Courant newspaper, giving a reasoned response to the criticisms that O'Sullivan had raised, but ended the letter by implying that O'Sullivan lacked personal courage.
 O'Sullivan responded by challenging Caldwell to a duel, a challenge accepted by Caldwell, a Scottish veteran of the Napoleonic Wars.

-The two ex-military men met at 6 am on April 11, 1819, accompanied by their seconds (friends who would act as agents for the duelists), near the future site of the Victoria Bridge.
-The duel took place with pistols, and may have been the longest duel ever fought in Canada.
-Unusually for the dueling code at that time, it was agreed that each would fire five shots, instead of the customary one or two shots.
+The two ex-military men met at 6 am on April 11, 1819, accompanied by their seconds, near the future site of the Victoria Bridge.
+The duel was fought with pistols, and may have been the longest duel ever fought in Canada.
+Unusually for the dueling code of the time, it was agreed that each would fire five shots, instead of the customary one or two.
 It appeared that both men had fiery temperaments.
 A contemporary report indicated that both were wounded.
-One of Caldwell's arms was shattered by a ball, meaning that he would never be able to practise surgery again.
+One of Caldwell's arms was shattered by a ball, an injury that prevented him from practising surgery ever again.
 O'Sullivan was hit twice, including one wound that left a ball lodged close to his spine in an inoperable position.
-He walked with a limp for the rest of his life, sometime in severe pain.
+He walked with a limp for the rest of his life, sometimes in severe pain.

 In the end, the Montreal General Hospital opened in 1823, financed by private donations, along with the Montreal Medical Institution, the forerunner to the McGill Medical School.
 Caldwell taught medicine at the Institute and later the Medical School.

-Later life and death
+Later career and death

 By the 1830s, O'Sullivan had gradually moved towards the Tory political viewpoint.
 His second wife's family and associates tended to the more conservative positions, and one of the witnesses to their marriage was Joseph Papineau, the conservative father of the Patriote firebrand, Louis-Joseph Papineau.
 In 1833, the Governor General appointed O'Sullivan to the position of solicitor-general of Lower Canada, citing O'Sullivan's "Public Estimation in this Province for probity, Professional ability & sound constitutional principles in politics."

+In November 1837, as the unrest grew which would culminate in the Lower Canada Rebellion, O'Sullivan, along with Attorney General Charles Richard Ogden, wrote a legal opinion for Governor General Lord Gosford, which held that the Governor General had the power to declare martial law in the event of a rebellion.
+Gosford relied on that opinion when he declared martial law in the district of Montreal on December 5, 1837.

-In 1838, O'Sullivan was appointed the Chief Justice of the Court of King's Bench for the district of Montreal.
-However, he died less than a year later, age 54.
+In November 1838, O'Sullivan was appointed Chief Justice of the Court of Queen's Bench for the district of Montreal, but only served for a single term in February 1839.
+He died on March 7, 1839, aged 54.
+An autopsy found Caldwell's ball from the duel 20 years prior lodged against the middle of O'Sullivan's spine.
 He was buried from Notre-Dame in Montreal.